How Well Do You Know Your Numbers?

 If you've been diagnosed with coronary heart disease, the arteries around your heart have become partially clogged with plaque.
 The big danger is that a piece of plaque could break loose, potentially causing a heart attack or stroke.

 To fully understand your risk, check your blood pressure regularly.
 Your doctor may want you to check it every day using a blood pressure cuff at home.
 According to the American Heart Association, normal blood pressure is considered to be anything less than 120/80.
 A reading between 120-139/80-89 indicates prehypertension.
-With a reading of 140-159/90-99 you have high blood pressure (hypertension).
+With a reading of 140-159/90-99 you have high blood pressure (hypertension), although American Heart Association and ACC guidelines now advise that high blood pressure should be treated with lifestyle changes and in some patients with medication at 130/80 mm Hg rather than 140/90.
 Above 160/100 your doctor is likely to diagnose you with stage 2 hypertension.
 It's good to keep in mind that these numbers can vary depending on the circumstances at the time your blood pressure reading is taken.
 Be sure to discuss your numbers with your doctor.